 Dr. Quinton Martins is the founder and managing partner of True Wild, a conservation and safari company based in Sonoma County, striving to effectively connect people to nature and have a significant positive environmental impact on our rapidly deteriorating natural world.
 Quinton is a passionate conservationist from South Africa who has dedicated 30 years to wildlife and conservation, both as a professional African safari guide and a scientist specializing in big cat research.
 He founded and was CEO of the Cape Leopard Trust, a successful predator conservation NGO based in South Africa, where he completed his PhD on leopards.
 He is also the founder and principal investigator of the North Bay “Living with Lions” project (in partnership with Audubon Canyon Ranch), a grassroots mountain lion conservation and research project working with communities to coexist with wildlife.

 Kacy McKinney is an artist, avid birder, and scholar.
 She was raised in Point Reyes Station and now lives in Portland, Oregon.
 Kacy has a Ph.D. in geography and has taught at the university level for 15 years.
 She is currently Artist-Scholar in Residence at the Homelessness Research and Action Collaborative at Portland State University.
-Kacy was a resident at Mesa Refuge in 2019, and she will have her art on display at the EAC office festival weekend through August 2025.
+Kacy was a resident at Mesa Refuge in 2019.
 View her work, or follow her on Instagram: @kacy.mckinney.

 Dr. Jerry Meral is an Environmental Action Committee of West Marin Board Member and co-chair of the Point Reyes Birding & Nature Festival.
 He studied newts at Penn State University and was formerly a staff scientist at the Environmental Defense Fund, Deputy Director of the California Department of Water Resources, Executive Director of the Planning and Conservation League, and Deputy Secretary of the California Natural Resources Agency.